paradise-jacamar-1600

 Behavior: Paradise Jacamars are often observed perched quietly on branches, waiting to spot insects and small prey items flying by.
 They feed primarily on flying insects, catching them in mid-air using their sharp bills.
 These birds are known for their agility in flight and their ability to perform aerial maneuvers to catch prey.

-Conservation Status: The Paradise Jacamar is generally considered to be of least concern in terms of conservation status, as it has a relatively wide distribution and stable population trends.
+Conservation Status: The Paradise Jacamar is generally considered to be of Least Concern.

 Distribution